wayfair-incubator/telefonistka/docs/installation.md

 `APPROVER_GITHUB_APP_ID` is an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`.
 You can also use GitHub App style of authentication for the automated PR approval process.
 This variable supplies the Application ID.

-`APPROVER_GITHUB_APP_PRIVATE_KEY_PATH` As an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`, you can also use GitHub App style of authentication for the automated PR approval process, this variable supply the path to the Github Application private key file(in .pem format)
+`APPROVER_GITHUB_APP_PRIVATE_KEY_PATH` is an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`.
+You can also use GitHub App style of authentication for the automated PR approval process.
+This variable supplies the path to the Github Application private key file (in `.pem` format).

 `GITHUB_OAUTH_TOKEN` GitHub main OAuth token for all other GH operations